simonesilvestroni/m2m-website/_posts/2023-05-30-create-local-folders-matching-a-wwise-switch-group-content.md

 ![Text file containing my switch names](/assets/images/wwise-switches_names.png){: width="331" height="382" }
 *Text file containing my switch names*

-At this point, it is quick to create the folders based on the above list: open the root folder of the video game project in a Terminal window and type the following command, which will create a directory for each switch name:
+At this point, creating the folders based on the above list is easy: the following command will create a directory for each switch name:

 ```
 $ xargs -tI % mkdir % < ~/Desktop/switches_names.txt